 - Interest / Pension Payout Frequency (SCSS Vs PMVVY) – PMVVY has 4 interest (pension) payout options – monthly, quarterly, semi-annually, and annual payouts.
 On the other hand, SCSS has only one option of quarterly payouts, i.e. at the end of months June, September, December and March.
-So someone who invests in both SCSS and PMVVY, he/she can set a payout structure which is a combination of various frequencies across both the schemes.
+So, someone who invests in both SCSS and PMVVY, he/she can set a payout structure that is a combination of various frequencies across both schemes.

 - Maturity Benefit (PMVVY Vs SCSS) – On maturity of 10-year PMVVY, the pensioner gets the full invested amount back.
 No tax has to be paid on the amount.
-Similarly on maturity of 5-year SCSS, the SCSS account gets closed and the invested money can be withdrawn.
+Similarly, on maturity of 5-year SCSS, the SCSS account gets closed and the invested money can be withdrawn.
 It is also possible to extend the matured SCSS plan by another 3 years but the rate of interest will be as per the then prevailing rates and not necessarily the same as the original one in the initial 5-year period.

 - Premature Closure (SCSS Vs PMVVY) – PMVVY can be prematurely closed only in exceptional circumstances like fore treatment of serious medical conditions for self or spouse.
 But a 2% penalty has to be paid and only 98% of the invested amount will be returned.
 SCSS allows premature closure more easily and it’s unconditional.
 If pre-closed after 1 year, then 98.5% of the invested amount is returned.
 If after 2 years, then 99% of the invested amount is returned.

 - Death of Pensioner before Maturity (PMVVY Vs SCSS) – In case of death of the PMVVY pensioner within the policy term of 10 years, the beneficiary (a nominee or legal heirs) will get back the full invested amount.

 - Income Tax Benefits (PMVVY Vs SCSS) – No tax benefits (deductions) are available for PMVVY investors.
 But the contribution made to SCSS quality of for deduction under Section 80C.

 - Tax on Interest (PMVVY Vs SCSS) – Interest income earned from both PMVVY and SCSS are fully taxable as per the retiree’s tax slabs and under the head of ‘Income from Other Sources’.